-This introductory level course discusses how a computer operating system works.
-Emphasis is placed on how to install, configure, and manage personal computer (PC) operating systems.
-Students will learn to maintain, troubleshoot, and upgrade microcomputer software, and develop hand-on technical skills using current architectures as needed to support PC environments.
-Prerequisites: CAT102
+This introductory level course discusses how a computer system works.
+Emphasis is placed on how to install, configure, and manage personal computer (PC) systems.
+Students will learn to maintain, troubleshoot, and upgrade microcomputers, and develop hand-on technical skills using current architectures as needed to support PC environments.
+Prerequisites: CAT 102